mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 The call above inserts a record into the `Customer` table targeting only the `Name` and the `Address` columns.
 Other columns that are not a part of the Anonymous Type you passed will not be part of the execution.

-However, in this release, you can do such thing even with the models.
+However, in this release, you can do such thing even with the actual class models.
 Simply specify the list of the fields you wish to be covered by the operation at the `fields` argument.

 ```csharp
 var customer = new Customer